avantrec/soco-cli/README.md

 - **`--show-local-speaker-cache, -s`**: Read and print the current contents of the speaker cache file.
 - **`--delete-local-speaker-cache, -d`**: Delete the local speaker cache file.
 - **`--network_discovery_threads, -t`**: The number of parallel threads used to scan the local network.
 The default is 128.
 - **`--network_discovery_timeout, -n`**: The timeout used when scanning each host on the local network (how long to wait for a socket connection on port 1400 before giving up).
-The default is 3.0s.
+The default is 3.0s; increase this if sonos-discover is not finding all of your Sonos devices.

 ## Resources